 Surgery typically takes from three to five hours and is done under general anesthesia.
 An incision is made right above the pubic area and outward to the hip area.
 The size of the incision is dependent on the amount of skin that will need to be excised.
 If any extensive tissue removal higher up on the abdomen or tightening of the muscles needs to happen as well, the patient may consider abdominoplasty.

 - Can I see panniculectomy before and after pictures of people in the Cape Girardeau area?

-- What is the average cost of a panniculectomy at Heartland Cosmetic & Hand Surgery?
+- What is the average cost of a panniculectomy at Heartland Plastic & Hand Surgery?
 Is there a charge for the consultation?

 - Is financing available?
 And will insurance cover any of the fees?

 - Do I have to stop smoking before a panniculectomy?

 - Is there anything I need to do to get myself ready for surgery?

 - How do I know if I need a panniculectomy or a tummy tuck?
 Can I receive liposuction as well?